Getting started with Device Usage policies

 Device Activity: the amount of time the device is actively in use

 Depending on the page you're viewing, activity may be presented as minutes of activity over a 24-hour period, or average daily usage The daily usage of a device, averaged over the 30 days prior to the most recent agent check-in and expressed in total hours and minutes.
 Note that any days with no usage are not included in the calculation.
-Applies only to Windows, Mac, and Chromebook devices with an activated Device Usage policy.
+Applies only to Windows, Mac, and Chromebook devices with an activated Device Usage policy..

-A Windows or Mac device is deemed to be in use if it unlocked.
+A Windows or Mac device is deemed to be in use if it is unlocked.
 Activity ceases when the screensaver shows, the monitor is powered off, or the device is locked or shut down.

 A Chromebook device is deemed to be in use if the display is active (not dimmed).
 Activity ceases when the display is dimmed, or the device is sleeping, locked, or shut down.